pchaganti/ha-mcp/README.md

 ## 💬 Real-World Examples

 Once configured, describe what you want in natural language.
-Cursor AI will analyze YOUR configuration and create tailored solutions:
+Your AI assistant will analyze YOUR configuration and create tailored solutions:

 ### 📦 HACS & Integrations (NEW in v2.2.0!) 🔥